londontahje/New-Repo-359-Project/README.md

 Goal: Help new cybersecurity students understand open ports without complex tools.

+## AI Enhancements

+While the core scanner gives straightforward explanations for each open port, we've added LLM Models to make things even more understandable.

+After the scan finishes, the tool takes the results  things like which ports are open and any response patterns.
+It will be scanned by AI..
+It will look at combinations of open ports and predicting risk levels (Low, Medium, High, or Critical).
+It can also flag potential threats based on common real-world patterns, such as "multiple remote access ports open at once might point to risky admin exposure."

+We kept it simple and beginner-friendly using for classification.

 ## Features
 - ICMP ping check
 - TCP connect scan on selected common ports